mdn/content/files/en-us/web/http/status/407/index.md

 {{HTTPSidebar}}

-The HTTP **`407 Proxy Authentication Required`** [client error response](/en-US/docs/Web/HTTP/Status#client_error_responses) status code indicates that the request did not succeed because it lacks valid authentication credentials for a {{Glossary("proxy server")}} that sits between the client and the server with access to the requested resource.
+The HTTP **`407 Proxy Authentication Required`** [client error response](/en-US/docs/Web/HTTP/Status#client_error_responses) status code indicates that the request did not succeed because it lacks valid authentication credentials for the {{Glossary("proxy server")}} that sits between the client and the server with access to the requested resource.

 This response is sent with a {{HTTPHeader("Proxy-Authenticate")}} header that contains information on how to authorize correctly.
 The client may repeat the request with a new or replaced {{HTTPHeader("Proxy-Authorization")}} header field.